DamageBDD

 Create an Account

 To get started with DamageBDD, you need to create an account.
-You can do this by sending a POST request to our account creation endpoint using the `curl` command:

 curl \